Congratulations, you’re getting married! The flowers have been ordered, RSVPs are coming in, and the honeymoon is booked. … Now what?

 Open up about your past experiences with money.
 Growing up with different socio-economic backgrounds can result in different financial approaches.
-Awareness of these habits will cultivate respect rather than disdain in future conversations about money managing tactics.
+Awareness of these habits will cultivate respect rather than disdain in future conversations about money management tactics.

 - Are you Type A with managing money?
-Or do you take a more laid back approach?
+Or do you take a more laid-back approach?

 - Are you a saver or a spender?